loda-lang/loda-programs/programs/oeis/list2.md

 * [A290056](http://oeis.org/A290056) ([L31 program](290/A290056.asm)): Number of cliques in the n-triangular graph.
 * [A290061](http://oeis.org/A290061) ([L09 program](290/A290061.asm)): a(n) = (1/24)*(n + 3)*(3*n^3 + 5*n^2 - 6*n + 16).
 * [A290073](http://oeis.org/A290073) ([L23 program](290/A290073.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.
+* [A290074](http://oeis.org/A290074) ([L79 program](290/A290074.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.
 * [A290113](http://oeis.org/A290113) ([L14 program](290/A290113.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A290114](http://oeis.org/A290114) ([L07 program](290/A290114.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A290168](http://oeis.org/A290168) ([L07 program](290/A290168.asm)): If n is even then a(n) = n^2*(n+2)/8, otherwise a(n) = (n-1)*n*(n+1)/8.